A fundamental question among business data consumers is, “What is a data pipeline to begin with?”

 The ultimate data pipeline platform should be capable of delivering fresh, trusted data, from all sources, to all targets, at enterprise scale.
 It must also be able to integrate, transform, cleanse, enrich, mask, and deliver data, however and whenever needed.
 The end result is not only clean, complete, and up-to-date data, but also automated data orchestration flows that can be used by data consumers.

-Entity-based pipelining is fully automated, from data ingestion to consumption.
+Data pipelining, in a Data Product Platform, is fully automated, from ingestion to consumption.

-Unlike traditional ETL and ELT tools, that rely on complex and compute-heavy transformations to deliver clean data into lakes and DWHs, an entity-based pipelining solution moves data by business entities, at massive scale, while ensuring data integrity and high-speed delivery.
+Unlike traditional ETL and ELT tools, that rely on complex and compute-heavy transformations to deliver clean data into lakes and DWHs, data pipelining, in a Data Product Platform, moves business entity data via Micro-Databases™, at massive scale, ensuring data integrity and high-speed delivery.